pypi/warehouse/docs/dev/development/attestation-internals.rst

 If any of the steps above fail, the attestation should be considered invalid and any operations on its associated distribution should halt.

-Users are **strongly discouraged** from implementing the steps above in an ad-hoc manner, since they involve error-prone X.509 and transparency log operations.
-Instead, we **strongly encourage** integrators to use either `pypi-attestation-models`_ or `sigstore-python`_'s pre-existing APIs for attestation manipulation, signing, and verification.

 .. _`attestation user docs`: https://docs.pypi.org/attestations/